Why Brazil's new star man Raphinha craves a leading role at Leeds United

 In the absence of last season’s top goalscorer Patrick Bamford since September along with a number of squad injuries the Brazilian has stepped forward from the right flank to take on even more importance, which is right where he wants to be in LS11.

-“I’ve always said to my friends that I like and prefer playing under pressure,” Raphinha revealed.
+“I’ve always said to my friends that I like and prefer playing under pressure,” Raphinha revealed to Soccerbible.

 “The pressure I’m talking about is where everyone is expecting more from you, the manager is expecting more, the fans are expecting something more.